 Currency & Cash in the Yucatán

 The currency of Mexico is the Mexican Peso.
 It is abbreviated either as “MXN” or with the dollar sign $ – which often causes confusion.
-One Euro is equivalent to roughly 22 Pesos.
+One Euro is equivalent to roughly 24 Pesos (as of December 2020).

 Banknotes are available in 10, 20, 50, 100, 200, 500 and 1000 Pesos, as well as Coins in 1, 2, 5, 10, 20, 50 and 100 Pesos – and most likely you will come across coins with smaller amounts.
 1 Peso is further divided into 100 Centavos, in which there are more coins of varying amounts.

 It’s usually quite easy to withdraw money from ATMs.
 However, we would recommend having more than one card, just in case.
 For example, we always have at least one debit card (EC card) and one credit card per person.
 (Note on ATM card: Do not forget to disable GeoControl, otherwise the card will not work in Mexico.)